nickhempsey/dungeon-slots/Dungeon Slots Notes/+ Combat/Combat Overview.md

 1. Resolve Status Effects Phase
 	1. Negative effects first
 	2. Positives next
-2. Management Phase
+2. Reel Management Phase
 3. Roll Phase
 	1. Roll up to as many coins as you have available
+	2. An ante mechanic will increase the cost of each spin every x rounds
+		1. There will be a currency that allows you to reduce the ante.
+		2. I don't love the name ante, it's a little too Balatro.
-	2. You roll for symbols that can be used to charge up abilities
+	3. You roll for symbols that can be used to charge up abilities
 		1. Melee - (Swords) charge melee attacks
 		2. Ranged - (Arrow) charge range attacks
 		3. Defense - (Shield) charge defense abilities